 Ugandan street food and grasshopper eating.

 Like countries worldwide, the street fayre is widespread and often the day’s main meal for billions of people.

 Uganda street fayre is no different.
-Here you will find many Ugandans standing in the streets eating their favourite fruits and vegetables.
-Or They are eating “Rolex Rolls” on a typical coloured basket with an omelette layered with vegetables mixed and rolled in a fried chapati.
+Here you will find many Ugandans standing in the streets eating their favorite fruits and vegetables.
+Or They are eating “Rolex Rolls” on a typical colored basket with an omelet layered with vegetables mixed and rolled in a fried chapati.

 Then you will come across youngsters weaving their way through the traffic, laden with a basket or plastic buckets of ready-to-eat deep-fried or boiled grasshoppers.

 Like crickets and termites, Grasshoppers are extraordinary protein-rich.

 These grasshoppers are a cultural delicacy, enjoyed by the masses of Ugandans for centuries.
 The grasshoppers come out just after each wet season has begun.
 The local consumers enjoy a mini-season in May and go for it in the month of November.

 As the industry is not regulated, you will see all Ugandans, no matter their status enjoying grasshopper eating.